7 Everyday Habits That Cause Hair Loss

 2. Hot showers

-No one deny the magical powers of hot showers but they may the reason for the clogged drains in the bathroom.
+No one denies the magical powers of hot showers but they may the reason for the clogged drains in the bathroom.
 Hot water dehydrates strands leading to dry, brittle hair that's more prone to snap and fall out while washing out the oils stripping the scalp of all nourishment which sends it into overdrive to produce more of the oils which eventually only causes more shedding.

 3. Mishandling wet hair